dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 A generative constructor can be made initializing by writing `default` as a modifier before the constructor, after any `const` modifier.

-Such a constructor must not declare any optional positional parameters.
+An initializing constructor *must not* declare any optional positional parameters.
 It may declare other parameters, and then an initializing formal is not introduced for an instance variable when the constructor declares another parameter with the same name.
 This allows users to explicitly initialize some fields and still have default initialization for the remaining fields.
 The constructor may have an initializer list and a body as normal, the `default`  modifier implicitly introduces a number of named initializing formal parameters into parameter list, and it does nothing else.

+In short, an initializing constructor is implicitly expanded as follows:

+* For each instance variable declared by the class which
+  * has a non-private name `x`,
+  * does not have an initializer expression at the declaration,
+  * does not have an initializer in the initializer list of the constructor,
+  * is not declared `late`,
+  * and where there is not a declared constructor parameter with the same name,
+* a named parameter of the form `this.x` is added to the constructor.
+* If the variable's type is potentially non-nullable, the parameter is instead `required this.x`.

 #### Example